rodluger/starry/docs/api.rst

 where the secondary masses are negligible.
 Stay tuned for the next release of the code, which will incorporate an N-body solver.

+.. _Map:

-.. autoclass:: starry2._starry2.Map1
+.. autoclass:: starry2.Map

+.. _Primary:

-.. autoclass:: starry2._starry2.kepler.Primary1
+.. autoclass:: starry2.kepler.Primary

+.. _Secondary:

-.. autoclass:: starry2._starry2.kepler.Secondary1
+.. autoclass:: starry2.kepler.Secondary

+.. _System:

-.. autoclass:: starry2._starry2.kepler.System1
+.. autoclass:: starry2.kepler.System